- sign on to the system

 If the login-shell field in the password file (see passwd(4)) is empty, then the default command interpreter, /usr/bin/sh, is used.
 If this field is * (asterisk), then the named directory becomes the root directory.
 At that point, login is re-executed at the new level, which must have its own root structure.

-The environment can be expanded or modified by supplying additional arguments to login, either at execution time or when login requests your login name.
-The arguments can take either the form xxx or xxx=yyy.
+The environment may be expanded or modified by supplying additional arguments to login, either at execution time or when login requests your login name.
+The arguments may take either the form xxx or xxx=yyy.
 Arguments without an = (equal sign) are placed in the environment as:

 where n is a number starting at 0 and is incremented each time a new variable name is required.
 Variables containing an = (equal sign) are placed in the environment without modification.
 If they already appear in the environment, then they replace the older values.